sokooltools/RegistryJump/README.md

 The executable (assembly) will automatically be placed into the following directory:

-	"C:\Program Files (x86)\DevTools\RegistryJump"
+	"C:\Program Files (x86)\SokolTools\RegistryJump"

-Create a shortcut to the exe on your desktop if you'd like:
+Create a shortcut to the exe on your desktop (or elsewhere on your computer) if you'd like:

-	"%ProgramFiles(x86)%\DevTools\RegistryJump\RegistryJump.exe"
+	"%ProgramFiles(x86)%\SokoolTools\RegistryJump\RegistryJump.exe"

 	Launch the exe or double-click the shortcut to open the GUI.